jashvira/reddit-consensus/README.md

 ```

 The interactive session will:
-1. Check your API keys (or help you enter them)
+1. Check your API keys are set
 2. Ask what you'd like insights on
 3. Analyze Reddit discussions with elegant dashboard
 4. Show balanced insights with pros/cons